Wang-Xiaodong1899/LeCo_UDA/README.md

 # Codebase Readme
-This is the codebase for paper: "Revisiting Unsupervised Domain Adaptation Models: a Smoothness Perspective"
+This is the codebase for paper: "Revisiting Unsupervised Domain Adaptation Models: a Smoothness Perspective" (ACCV 2022)

 ## Environment
 ```